OpenSPP/keycloak-registrant-module/README.md

 - Password hashing for authentication with hex hash digest algorithm.
 - User's field in the database are automatically mapped as user's attribute in the client scope.
 - Group and role mapping are using internal keycloak mapping.
-- PDS authentication use multiple custom card numbers combined with phone number and password as credential.
+- Beneficiary Authentication use multiple custom card numbers combined with phone number and password as credential.
 - SMS OTP authentication with simulation mode and AWS SNS.
 - Email OTP authentication.